jimkyoon/intro-web-dev/README.md

 An introductory workshop for web development! by Jim Yoon

+# Web Development
+What is web development?
+Well, web development can be a number of jobs dealing with working on a web application.
+It could be working on a server or designing the look of a website.
+It could also be engineering an application.

+There's the front-end, which could be working on design, layout or animations.
+There are also some front-end logic now with front-end frameworks.

+There's also the back-end, which is working on server-side logic, database, security, server deployment, etc.

+It is a huge field and there are many areas you could get into!

 # How The Internet Works
 Black magic.
 It's a mystery... just kidding.
 The internet works because of a network.
 A network is a bunch of computers connected to each other.